MicrosoftDocs/windows-iotcore-docs/windows-iotcore/tutorials/quickstarter/PrototypeBoards.md

 > You must create your own images and not use the provided images below if you plan to commercialize your device.

 > [!NOTE]
-> The Raspberry Pi's USB driver - provided by a 3rd party - may have compatibility issues with devices, including ones like keyboard and mic.
+> The Raspberry Pi's USB driver - provided by a 3rd party - may have compatibility issues with devices, including ones like keyboard and mice.
 For more fully-fleshed scenarios, it is better to use a DragonBoard, Up Board or NXP device.

 | Boards | Where To Buy | FFU Link | How To Set Up | Starter Kit |